Bruderjulian/PackageStats/README.md

  npm run packageStats:scan
 ```

-Both can be imported and can be directly in the code:
+Both can be imported and can be used directly in the code:
 ```javascript
  const packageStats = require('packageStats');
  // or